nogaanaby/slikia/README.md

 # slikia
 crm for the Slikia

-doont forget to
-npm install
+# npm install
+# sudo apt install mysql-server
+# start mysql services
+# create databse slikia;

 then run all the sequlize command or so